-PAST EXPERIENCE
+PAST UNFCCC EXPERIENCE

-As the Glasgow work is taken forward, it will be important to avoid reinventing the wheel.
-It also needs to be borne in mind that agreeing the MWP at COP27 will involve the adoption of a process decision (and not a substantive outcome).
-This is nothing new to the UNFCCC, and there are well known choices that will have to be made about the conduct and modalities of the MWP.
+As the Glasgow mandates are taken forward, it will be important to look to past experience and avoid reinventing the wheel.
+In particular, agreeing the MWP at COP27 will involve the adoption of a process decision (and not a substantive outcome).
+This is nothing new to the UNFCCC, and there are well known choices that will have to be made about the conduct and content of the MWP.

-Similarly, the UNFCCC is well accustomed to hosting ministerial roundtables.
+Similarly, the UNFCCC is accustomed to hosting MRTs.

-In that context, inspiration could be sought from past experience.
 For example, at COP23, Parties decided that the COP24 stocktake on pre-2020 implementation and ambition would use a format similar to the 2018 Talanoa Dialogue.
-The stocktake was structured in two parts: a technical meeting in the first week of COP24 and a high-level meeting in the second week of COP24.
+The stocktake was structured in two parts: a technical meeting in the first week of COP24 and a high-level meeting in the second week.
 Furthermore, Parties decided that the COP24 stocktake, would consider, inter alia:

-- the inputs of the COP, the Conference of the Parties serving as the meeting of the Parties to the Kyoto Protocol (CMP), the Subsidiary Body for Implementation (SBI), the Subsidiary Body for Scientific and Technological Advice (SBSTA), the constituted bodies under the Convention and the Kyoto Protocol, and the operating entities of the Financial Mechanism - the mitigation efforts of Parties in the pre-2020 period - the provision of support in the pre-2020 period - the work of the Marrakech Partnership for Global Climate Action, which includes the summaries for policymakers of the technical examination processes and the yearbooks on climate action prepared by the High-Level Champions (HLCs).
+- the inputs of the COP, the Conference of the Parties serving as the meeting of the Parties to the Kyoto Protocol (CMP), the SBI, the SBSTA, the constituted bodies under the Convention and the Kyoto Protocol, and the operating entities of the Financial Mechanism - the mitigation efforts of Parties in the pre-2020 period - the provision of support in the pre-2020 period - the work of the Marrakech Partnership for Global Climate Action, which includes the summaries for policymakers of the technical examination processes and the yearbooks on climate action prepared by the HLCs.

-Additional stocktakes on pre-2020 implementation and ambition were held at COP24 and COP25.
+An additional stocktake on pre-2020 implementation and ambition was held at COP25.

-In 2020, the UN Climate Dialogues hosted a virtual roundtable on pre-2020 implementation and ambition.3 The roundtable was set up to start with short ice-breaker presentations.4 Participants provided updates on the status of pre-2020 implementation and ambition, considering aspects relating to mitigation, adaptation, and means of implementation.
-Following these presentations, participants engaged in focused discussions that, based on pre-2020 experiences, addressed good practices and lessons learned for accelerating greenhouse gas emission reduction, strengthening resilience, and mobilizing support, including climate finance and shifting financial flows toward low greenhouse gas emissions and climateresilient development.
-A representative mix of Parties and non-Party stakeholders (NPS) were invited to participate in the ministerial discussion and the roundtable was livestreamed.
+In 2020, the UN Climate Dialogues included a virtual roundtable on pre-2020 implementation and ambition.7 The roundtable was set up to start with short ice-breaker presentations.8 Participants provided updates on the status of pre-2020 implementation and ambition, addressing aspects relating to mitigation, adaptation, and means of implementation.
+Following these presentations, participants engaged in focused discussions that, based on pre-2020 experience, addressed good practice and lessons learned for accelerating greenhouse gas emission reduction, strengthening resilience, and mobilizing support, including climate finance and shifting financial flows toward low greenhouse gas emissions and climate-resilient development.
+A representative mix of Parties and NPS were invited to participate in the ministerial discussion and the roundtable was livestreamed.